End-of-year bonus: Command PE v2.4.3 released

 This is a new feature introduced in Build 1662, during the v1.08 public beta.
 By default, most ballistic missiles use the lofted/”high” trajectory leg when fired at less-than-maximum range.
 (When the firing range is just a small fraction of the max range, this can result in absurdly high apogees; witness, for example, the recent North Korean missile tests.)

 Instead, missiles who have the “depressed trajectory” capability will use the “low” trajectory option in any less-than-maximum range shot.
-This has several advantages: A (much) lower apogee means a reduced detection range & reaction time for enemy ground-based sensors, and spending a higher portion of the flight inside the atmosphere is very useful for systems that utilize maneuverable reentry vehicles (MaRVs).
+This has several advantages: A reduced flight time, a (much) lower apogee which means a reduced detection range & reaction time for enemy ground-based sensors, and spending a higher portion of the flight inside the atmosphere is very useful for systems that utilize maneuverable reentry vehicles (MaRVs).

 (NOTE: This feature requires the v512+ databases.
 Also, initially only the Russian Iskander-M/E and its North Korean analog KN-23 are flagged as such in the database.
 If you have sources for other systems having the same capability, feel free to share them on the DB tracker: https://github.com/PygmalionOfCyprus/cmo-db-requests/)